2023 Iowa Hawkeyes football team

 The team became infamous over the course of the season for their great defense being paired with a historically terrible offense, causing some to call them the "Best Worst Team Ever".
 The four lowest Over/Unders in college football history were set in games involving the 2023 Hawkeyes, the lowest being an O/U of 24.5 against Nebraska.
 In each of those four games the final combined score was below the line.
 On October 30, it was announced that offensive coordinator Brian Ferentz would not be retained in 2024, but would be allowed to finish the rest of the 2023 season.
 At the time of the announcement, the Hawkeyes' offense was averaging 19.5 points per game, ranking 120th out of 133 in the FBS.

+In 2026, the NCAA ruled that quarterback Cade McNamara was ineligible to play for Iowa due to tampering violations, as Kirk Ferentz and assistant coah Jon Budmayr had broken NCAA rules by contacting McNamara before he entered the transfer portal.
+As a result, the NCAA forced Iowa to vacate the four victories in which McNamara played before he suffered a season-ending injury.
+The four games Iowa vacated were the wins over Utah State, Iowa State, Western Michigan, and Michigan State.

 Preseason

 Iowa lost several players in the transfer portal, including top two wide receivers Keagan Johnson and Arland Bruce IV, backup quarterback Alex Padilla, and running back Gavin Williams.
 Two top defensive players, cornerback Terry Roberts and linebacker Jestin Jacobs, transferred to Miami and Oregon, respectively.

 Iowa added players in the transfer portal before the 2023 season, including Michigan quarterback Cade McNamara, Michigan tight end Erick All, and Charleston Southern wide receiver Seth Anderson, son of NFL wide receiver Flipper Anderson.
 Saginaw Valley State offensive tackle Daijon Parker committed to Iowa after originally committing to Virginia.

 Iowa was picked second in the West Division by Big Ten media, behind Wisconsin.